 She pulled one open and threw herself onto the pot.
 She closed the door, but it did barely anything to keep the storm out.
 Her toes were still immersed in the filthy water.
 The pounding of the rain on the top curtain was so loud that the sound drilled her scalp.
 The tight pain struck again, radiating throughout her body.
 The child squirmed.

 “Blad!
 Blad, our child is coming!
 Where are you?
 I need you!
 Come out!
 Please come out!”
 Someone stomped outside her stall, splashing toward her.
 She put a hand on each curtain to stabilize herself.
 “Blad?
 I’m in here!”
 The door swung open.

 Filderbean Gasr stood there in his blue coat, hood pulled over the top half of his face.
-His crooked teeth made his furious snarl look all the more fierce, like a warrior insistent on chewing on his foes long after they were dead.
+His crooked teeth made his furious snarl all the more fierce, like a warrior insistent on chewing on his foes long after they were dead.
 The shock of seeing her in that state caused him to drop his lantern.
-It splashed into the mud, its light turning a nasty brown through the water.
+It splashed in the mud, its light turning a nasty brown through the water.

 “What is this?
 You’re heavy with one of those little monsters?
 How?
 I saw you this morning and there was nothing there!
 It’s a trick.”
 He lurched into the stall, the door flapping in the wind behind him, and grabbed at her nightgown.
 He pulled it up as she blubbered, expecting to find a medicine ball or a turned basket.
 Instead he saw only the swell of her skin and the footprint of her struggling child.